bdanielle092/SQL-Course/book-3-carnival-transactions/chapters/VEHICLE_TRANSACTIONS.md

 1. For the CX-5s and CX-9s in the inventory that have not been sold, change the year of the car to 2021 since we will be updating our stock of Mazdas.
 For all other unsold Mazdas, update the year to 2020.
 The newer Mazdas all have red and black interiors.

-1. The vehicle with VIN `KNDPB3A20D7558809` has been brought in for servicing.
-Document that the service department did a tire change, windshield wiper fluid refill and an oil change.
+1. The vehicle with VIN `KNDPB3A20D7558809` is about to be returned.
+Carnival has a pretty cool program where it offers the returned vehicle to the most recently hired employee at 70% of the cost it previously sold for.
+The most recent employee accepts this offer and will purchase the vehicle once it is returned.